Prompt engineering for empathic voice interfaces

 Use sections to divide your prompt

-Separating your prompt into titled sections can help the model distinguish between different instructions and follow the prompt more reliably.
+Separating longer prompts into titled sections helps the model distinguish between different instructions and follow prompts more reliably.
 The recommended format for these sections differs between language model providers.
 For example, OpenAI models often respond best to markdown sections (like ## Role

 ), while Anthropic models respond well to XML tags (like <role> </role>